OctopusDeploy/docs/docs/infrastructure/windows-targets/listening-tentacles/troubleshoot-listening-tentacles.md

 ![](/docs/images/3048143/3278077.png)

-## Schannel and TLS configuration mismatches {#TroubleshootListeningTentacles-SchannelandTLSconfigurationmismatches}
+## Schannel and TLS Configuration Mismatches {#TroubleshootListeningTentacles-SchannelandTLSconfigurationmismatches}

 Octopus uses `Schannel` for secure communications and will attempt to use the best available protocol available to both servers.
 If you are seeing error messages like below, try [Troubleshooting Schannel and TLS](/docs/administration/security/octopus-tentacle-communication/troubleshooting-schannel-and-tls.md):